elenderg/PAL-1000/instruções de compilação.md

 `To compile a term given a rider (possessive - target):` `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid use of target, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid use of target, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the term's type cannot be reduced to "pointer", abort with "You can only get the target of pointer types." and the rider; exit.`
+`If the term's type cannot be reduced to "_pointer", abort with "_You can only get the target of pointer types._" and the rider; exit.`
 `Compile the term given the rider (dereference).`

 `To compile a term given a rider (possessive - whereabouts):` `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid use of whereabouts, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid use of whereabouts, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given "pointer" and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the intermediate.` `Put the intermediate into the term's variable.` `Clear the term's phrase.`
+`Add an intermediate given "_pointer_" and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the intermediate.` `Put the intermediate into the term's variable.` `Clear the term's phrase.`

-186. Some terms need to be "dereferenced" to be used.
+186. Some terms need to be "_dereferenced_" to be used.
 If, for example, we're passed the address of the address of something, we need to get past that first address to get to the thing we're actually interested in.

 `To compile a term given a rider (dereference):`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid dereference, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid dereference, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the term's type's target type is nil, abort with "I'm unable to determine the type of this target." and the rider; exit.` `If the term's kind is "scratch", compile the term given the rider (dereference - in place); exit.` `Add a scratch given the term's type's target type's name and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the scratch.` `Add another fragment given the dereference tag and the scratch.`
+`If the term's type's target type is nil, abort with "_I'm unable to determine the type of this target._" and the rider; exit.`
+`If the term's kind is "_scratch", compile the term given the rider (dereference - in place); exit.` `Add a scratch given the term's type's target type's name and the rider's token's first.` `Add a fragment given the load address tag and the term's variable and the scratch.` `Add another fragment given the dereference tag and the scratch.`